 We will climb down to the cute village Svečina, right in front of the village; we go to the right and again begin to climb.
 When we arrive at the top of the hill with a unique view, we go right, and after a few meters, blue bicycle markings direct us to the left.
 We do not think about these tags, but we continue straight and cross the Austrian border (but only about 500 m).
 Stay left and just after the Trunk restaurant you have to turn left among the houses.
 Return to Slovenia and descend to the wine-growing farm Dreisiebner.
 At the end of the yard farm, a beautiful romantic view is waiting for us … From Dreisiebner, “by heart,” we descend into the valley, and after a pleasant downhill, we reach the crossroads with a wider road.
 If we are already tired, turn left and follow the main path that leads us to Upper Kungota and continues to our starting point in Spodnja Kungota.

 Instead of Conclusion on the Cycling Holidays in Slovenia

 If we do not have enough bicycles, we can climb up to Gaj above Maribor.
 We only cross the broader road, and we start driving on the asphalt.
-The ascent goes through the forest, and at the only intersection of the equivalent roads we go left and cycle to the sightseeing Gaja.
-Follow the blue markings, we descend slightly towards the west, and then there are some short climbs waiting for us.
-The blue markings are lost in the meantime so it will be difficult for us to follow the Kungota Biking Trail all the time, which is supposed to lead us to the Sea Trench at Lower Kungota.
-It is the most certain that at the crossroads, we hold the left and inevitably the path will lead us to the main road between Upper and Lower Kungota, after which we return to the starting point.
+The ascent goes through the forest, and at the only intersection of the equivalent roads, we go left and cycle to the sightseeing Gaja.
+Following the blue markings, we descend slightly towards the west, and then there are some short climbs waiting for us.
+The blue markings are lost in the meantime, so it will be difficult for us to follow the Kungota Biking Trail all the time, which is supposed to lead us to the Sea Trench at Lower Kungota.
+It is most certain that at the crossroads, we hold the left, and inevitably the path will lead us to the main road between Upper and Lower Kungota, after which we will return to the starting point.